 Regional Waste News

-Statewide Plastic Bag Ban Will Take Effect Oct.
+Statewide Plastic Bag Ban In Effect Oct.
 1, 2021

 King County Northeast Transfer Station Process

 In 2019, King County's Solid Waste Division began a process to find a site for a new recycling and transfer station in northeast King County.
 The new facility will replace the aging and limited Houghton Transfer Station in Kirkland.
 After considering many locations and receiving public input, in Spring 2021 King County narrowed their selection to three sites to evaluate in an environmental review process.
 Two possible locations are in Kirkland (the location of the existing Houghton Transfer Station, and the current Houghton Park and Ride), and the third is in Woodinville.